sitomani/4champ/docs/index.md

 # 4champ Development Journal

+### 23 July 2018 Power on!
+In the scorching heat wave we had in Finland in July 2018 it was too hot to go out, so I sat down near the air conditioning and put together the Radio feature basics.
+The option to store modules locally is not implemented yet, but you can listen to two 4champ radio channels: *All* plays tunes from the entire collection (as of today 149123 modules). *New* Plays most recently added tunes (which does not mean that they're new - most of the additions are older ones, but often around Demoscene party weekends there is a set of all fresh modules too).
+In addition to the basic audio playback, you can also now see volume bars visualisation and module internal texts by tapping the now playing area at the bottom of the screen when the radio is on.
+Yay!

 ### 12 June 2018 Setting up the scene for rewrite

 As explained below, quite a bit of hours have been poured into the 4champ version 2.1 that never got out.
 However, coming back to the code after a significant break - we're talking a year or so, it just did not feel comfortable to continue from there, with all the legacy Objective-C code (some of it the very first lines of iPhone sw I ever wrote).